 Whether you rent or buy, there are a couple things you will definitely want for the beach.

-- A popup sun tent.
-You can see the one we had was on the small side and really only appropriate for HJ to nap, but one of us could lie down with her if our legs hung out.
-Next time we’ll go for one that’s large enough for a whole family nap.
-I love to sleep on the beach but we are probably the pastiest family you’ll ever meet and should not be sleeping in the sun.
+- A pop-up sun tent.
+You can see the one we had was on the small side and really only appropriate for HJ to nap, but one of us could lie down with her if our legs were hanging out.
+On our second trip, we bought a tent that was big enough for the whole family to lie down in.
+I love to sleep on the beach but we are the pastiest family you’ll ever meet and should not be sleeping in the sun.
 In addition to napping, the sun tent also provides a sand-free place to change diapers.

 - A baby float.
 Depending on the beach, sometimes the waves were too rough to have her float, but we found a couple sheltered beaches and she just loved to bob along.
 Daddy would snorkel while HJ and I floated.
 At one point a sea turtle swam right by us!
 We bought ours off Amazon, but I would try to rent it next time.

 #3 Cover up

 Sunscreen is messy to apply and easy to miss a spot so we choose to protect soft baby skin with clothing instead.

 - For swim suits, we like the full body style for babies or rash guards and swim tights for toddlers and kids.

 - We used the iplay sun hats to cover baby neck and ears and after they outgrew those we switched to SunDay Afternoon that also offers neck and ear protection.
 SunDay Afternoon hats are better for swimming because they have a more rigid brim that stays out of the eyes.

 - If you aren’t using a footed swimsuit, a nice pair of swim socks will keep the sun off the toes and also protect from the hot sand.
 My kids do like to take the swim socks off though!